PierreT12/FusionCalacuatorCpp/README.md

 This is a Personal Project that I was working on in C# but I needed to transfer over to C++ for my Graduate School Portfolio.
 Because most of the logic has already been written in C#, I just took that and implemented it in C++ and cleaned it up.
 All of the information relating to Personas is stored within a SQLite Database.

+I've put more of my time into this project rather than my C# one, which is really messy.
+So please look at this one if you want to see a good repesentation of my work!

 Also please I apologize in advance if I make some common mistakes in C++.
 I'm self taught as of right now, but I will be taking a class in Spring 2021!

 # SQLite Database